 You don’t need to nitpick here.
 Just look at your marketing/acquisition expenses as a whole and divide by the # of new donors acquired.
 Take things to the next level by calculating DAC by marketing channel, campaign/event, or period of time.
 See what has the highest return on your investment (ROI) and what could use some improvement.
 Identify ways to bring down DAC overall.
 Even better, if you can demonstrate that every dollar spent on a particular channel nets a higher number of new donors (and whatever contribution they bring) you should be able to make the case to invest more resources into that channel.

 Now that we’ve gone through the trouble of acquiring all those donors, let’s do our best to hang onto them as long as we can.
-Depending on the study you’re looking at, between 60 and 90 percent of all first-time donors cease to contribute to the same organization the following year – something which a strong recurring donations strategy can help mitigate.
-Recurring donors have a much higher retention rate, with around 70 percent continuing their gifts into the 2nd year.
+Depending on the study you’re looking at, between 60 and 90 percent of all first-time donors cease to contribute to the same organization the following year—something which a strong recurring donations strategy can help mitigate.

-Donor Churn = # of lost donors / # of total donors*
+Donor Retention Rate = # of donors who gave last year AND this year / # of total donors*

-Once you know your churn rate, you can work towards making that rate as small as possible.
+Once you know your retention rate, you can work towards making that rate as large as possible.
 Thankfully, there are many strategies that will help, including:

-*Note: Keep in mind that you will want to calculate separate churn rates for monthly donors and your annual givers.
-As you calculate the next two metrics, you can use the different churn rates to get insight into these two different categories of donors.
+*Note: Keep in mind that you will want to calculate separate retention rates for recurring donors and your annual givers.
+As you calculate the next two metrics, you can use the different return rates to get insight into these two different categories of donors.